-4.6.
+- 4.3.
 Daily-to-Real-time Considerations.
 The daily and even hourly changes in environmental and system conditions can change the risk of wildfire significantly.
 Therefore, the factors affecting Daily-to-Real-time considerations must be understood and be evaluated by the Operations Team to develop the appropriate risk mitigation package on a daily or even more frequently when adverse factors develop or are expected to develop.
-Some the factors that the Operations Team needs to consider are:

-- Forecasted and actual weather: Sustained wind speed, wind gust strength, dryness (humidity), precipitation, etc. - Fuel inventory: Buildup of ground cover vegetation, timber on the ground, thickness of forest, etc. - Dryness of fuel: Dryness of dead vegetation, timber on the ground, etc. - System design limitations: Installed bare conductor configuration, conventional expulsion fuses installed in the system, switches with limited protective and remote control capabilities, etc. - T&D equipment failure or degradation: Protective switch failure, loss of remote connectivity with protective devices, etc. - Missed or delayed inspection: Detailed inspection or patrol per GO-95 missed or delayed, GO-174 inspection missed or delayed, other inspection deemed critical missed or delayed, etc.

-- Delayed correction of fire hazard inspection discrepancies: Correction of "must be fixed before fire season" discrepancies, GO-95 discrepancies not corrected within required periodicity, etc. - Operational deviations from normal lineup: Abnormal system lineup due to planned maintenance, system upgrades, equipment degradation, etc. - Degradation in situational awareness: Failure or loss of connectivity with installed weather stations, loss of NFDRS (e.g., during Federal Government shutdown), loss of remote circuit monitoring, loss of HD Alert Camera coverage, etc. - Resource degradation: Insufficient line crews and/or other key operation staff, loss of utility vehicles, etc.
+Some the factors that the Operations Team needs to consider are: - Forecasted and actual weather: Sustained wind speed, wind gust strength, dryness (humidity), precipitation, etc. - Fuel inventory: Buildup of ground cover vegetation, timber on the ground, thickness of forest, etc. - Dryness of fuel: Dryness of dead vegetation, timber on the ground, etc. - System design limitations: Installed bare conductor configuration, conventional expulsion fuses installed in the system, switches with limited protective and remote control capabilities, etc. - T&D equipment failure or degradation: Protective switch failure, loss of remote connectivity with protective devices, etc. - Missed or delayed inspection: Detailed inspection or patrol per GO-95 missed or delayed, GO-174 inspection missed or delayed, other inspection deemed critical missed or delayed, etc. - Delayed correction of fire hazard inspection discrepancies: Correction of "must be fixed before fire season" discrepancies, GO-95 discrepancies not corrected within required periodicity, etc. - Operational deviations from normal lineup: Abnormal system lineup due to planned maintenance, system upgrades, equipment degradation, etc. - Degradation in situational awareness: Failure or loss of connectivity with installed weather stations, loss of NFDRS (e.g., during Federal Government shutdown), loss of remote circuit monitoring, loss of HD Alert Camera coverage, etc. - Resource degradation: Insufficient line crews and/or other key operation staff, loss of utility vehicles, etc.

-Therefore, for obvious reasons and as previously stated Daily-to-Real-time considerations always override seasonal considerations.
+Daily-to-Real-time considerations always override seasonal considerations.

-4.7.
+4.4.
 Pre-Planned Operational Posture.
-Some of the factors discussed in the previous section, may have a determined utility condition based response posture, while others require the specific evaluation by the Operations Team of the particular issue.
 The operational actions to be taken for forecasted and actual weather, fuel inventory, dryness of fuel, and system design limitation consideration factors are easily pre-determined.
 Whereas the response to the rest of the Daily-to-Real-time consideration factors, must be individually evaluated to determine their impact on the overall plan.
-For example, if certain weather stations suffer a failure, the Utility Manager may require the Wildfire Response Team be deployed sooner in a high wind developing situation.
+For example, if certain weather stations suffer a failure, the Utility Manager may require the Wildfire Response Team be deployed sooner in a high wind situation.